adonno/Home-AssistantConfig/README.md

 Synology DS415+ <img src="https://github.com/adonno/Home-AssistantConfig/blob/master/docs/Synology.jpg" height="100px" />

-### Screens:
+### Screens

 [XORO Megapad](https://www.amazon.de/Xoro-MegaPAD-2151-Tablet-PC-Android/dp/B00JIKWBKK) A 21" Wallmounted Tabled (with no batteires)running on android for HA display   **2X**

 Lenovo

 ### Amazon Alexa

 ### Harmony Hub

 ## BACKUP

 Every Sunday at 3:00 AM an automation creates a snapshot of my Setup.
 Knowing that SD cards can fail and maybe running the risk i could loose my snapshot is preocupating so I mounted the Backup folder with my Sonolgy nas and have a Job running on it copies the snapshots to a local folder.
 I think i will create a Tutorial or a video Later on that matter

 ### On Hassio